mrambo04/Remote-Worker-Mental-Health-Condition-Prediction/README.md

 # 📊 Remote Worker Mental Health Prediction using Machine Learning

-This project investigates how remote-working conditions impact mental health and builds a machine-learning model to predict mental-health outcomes for remote workers.
 ## 📘 Overview
 This project investigates how remote-working conditions impact mental health and builds a machine-learning model to predict mental-health outcomes for remote workers.